 Summer may conjure up images of picnics, swimming pools and no homework, but those stress-free days are often the result of plans made well in advance.
 Planning ahead becomes even more necessary after divorce when there’s ample potential for disagreements with the ex.
 Those disagreements can sometimes be serious and may severely restrict what you’d like to do.
 So what do you need to know about summer, kids and divorce?

 In this episode of my podcast, Conversations About Divorce, I’m joined by Valerie Jules McCarthy who is an attorney with the New Jersey law firm of Pashman Stein.
 Valerie has a ton of experience helping her clients resolve parenting issues and has lots of advice, especially if you are newly-divorced.
-You can listen to the podcast here or subscribe to it in iTunes.

 Here’s what Valerie and I discuss …

 It’s never too early to start talking to your ex about summer plans especially if you have a milestone, once-in-a-lifetime event coming up such as a niece’s wedding, granddad’s 75th birthday or a special overseas trip.
 By sharing the details with your ex, you’re giving them ample opportunity to be flexible with their time.

 That being said, there are those ex’s that just want to follow the parenting plan to the T and who are not able to be flexible.
 In this case, you may have to be prepared to go to court and by communicating early, you’re giving yourself time to do this.
 McCarthy says that judges would look at this from what is in the child’s best interests and will often lean in favor of a milestone event.

 Parenting plans often specify that Parent A has priority in even-numbered years for choosing their summer vacation dates and that Parent A must notify Parent B of those dates by a specified deadline.
 If your parenting plan has such a provision, make sure you’re familiar with it and that you follow it.